 Ophthalmic conditions requiring systemic antibiotic treatment are more rare and need specialised supervision.
 Listed below are some of the more common examples.

-- Preseptal cellulitis - mostly caused by S.aureus but H. influenzae is also a culprit.
+- Preseptal cellulitis - mostly caused by S. aureus but H. influenzae is also a culprit.
 Periorbital swelling and erythema, may be a history of sinusitis and there is no restriction/pain on moving the eyes.
-Flucloxacillin, 500 mg, six-hourly for seven days and metronidazole, 400 mg, eight-hourly for seven days (or if penicillin-sensitive, erythromycin, 500 mg, six-hourly for seven days).

 - Orbital cellulitis - pathogens include: Streptococcus pneumoniae, Streptococcus pyogenes, S. aureus, and H. influenzae.
 Periorbital swelling is rapid and associated with severe malaise, fever, pain and difficulty with ocular movements.
-Requires hospital admission: treatment depends slightly on local protocols but high-dose intravenous (IV) flucloxacillin/cefuroxime and metronidazole are typical regimes.
-IV vancomycin may be used in penicillin-allergic patients.
+Requires hospital admission: treatment depends on local protocols.

 - Pathogens - most often: staphylococci, streptococci and diphtheroids.

 - Management - antibiotic treatment initially but incision and drainage may be required where there is formation of a lacrimal abscess.
 Chronic dacrocystitis warrants a dacrocystorhinostomy (DCR).

-- Chlamydial infection - oral azithromycin (1 g, stat) or doxycycline (100 mg, 12-hourly for seven days).
-Treat sexual partners too and evaluate for evidence of other sexually transmitted diseases.
-If pregnant: erythromycin 500 mg, 12-hourly for two weeks.
+- Chlamydial infection - oral azithromycin or doxycycline.
+Treat sexual partners too and evaluate for evidence of other sexually transmitted infections.
+If pregnant: erythromycin.

-- Neisserial infection - ceftriaxone (1 g intramuscularly (IM), single dose).
+- Neisserial infection - ceftriaxone.
 Treat sexual partners too and evaluate for evidence of other sexually transmitted infections.

 - Pathogens - N. gonorrhoeae, Chlamydia trachomatis, other bacteria (eg, staphylococci, streptococci, Gram-negative species), herpes simplex virus.